Skip to content

 A pool is an Azure VM hosting 2-9 BC containers.
 Pools are the load-bearing infrastructure unit:

 • Always running.
 We never stop pools.
-A stopped pool means a stopped Traefik, which means broken URLs.
+A stopped pool means a stopped reverse proxy, which means broken URLs.

 • Hosts a single combination.
 One pool = one BC version × country × artifact-type.
 Environments on the pool share the combination; you can't put a v27-au env on a v28-au pool.